archivesunleashed/notebooks/datathon-nyc/README.md

 ## Schedule

-The datathon will be held March 26-27th (EST) online (EST) via (Zoom).
+The datathon will be held March 26-27th (EST) online via (Zoom).
 For a breakdown of the schedule please see: [https://archivesunleashed.org/new-york/#schedule](https://archivesunleashed.org/new-york/#schedule)

 The event will start off with introductions and a look at the tools you’ll be using.
 After a team formation activity, the majority of our time will be dedicated for group work.
 We also have time allotted on each day for lightning talks; these are 3-5 minute informal presentations, where participants can volunteer to share information about web archiving related topics.
 Past talks have focused on various projects and research participants were involved in.